Is 50 the new 40 for motherhood?

 Story highlights

-- Janet Jackson confirmed to People that she is expecting her first baby at age 50
+- Janet Jackson had her first baby at age 50

-- There is a small and growing trend of women becoming mothers at 50 and older
+- There is a small, growing trend of women becoming mothers at 50 and older

 - Report: An average of 13 children were born every week to women 50-plus in 2013